 Here is a rundown of what I do to prevent soil-borne diseases on my tomato plants and to keep them from spreading once they make their inevitable appearance.

 - Water from below—never spray water onto the foliage.
 This, by the way, is a good rule to follow for all plants.
 You always want to water their roots, not the leaves.
 Many other plants are also susceptible to fungal diseases that are spread by overhead watering.
 I use soaker hoses in my raised beds.
 Whenever I use the regular hose for watering, I attach a long water wand to it so that I could direct the water down toward the roots without bending over.

 - Rotate crops.
 I have six raised beds for rotating my vegetable plants, and I usually fill two of them with tomatoes and other nightshades like peppers, eggplants, and tomatillos.
 That gives me the minimum 3 years of rotation.
 5-7 years would be better, but I’m not ready to cut down to just one bed of tomatoes yet.
-As it is, I still can’t fit all that I want into two beds, so I plant in containers, too.

 - Prune plants well.
 Removing suckers improves air circulation.
 Removing the lower branches prevents fungal spores from splashing up from the soil onto the leaves.
 Unfortunately, I tend to put this off until I see a fungal disease already beginning to affect the lowest leaves.
 Maybe next year I will finally do this earlier!